-If you feel you would like to discuss what the roles entail before making your decision please get in touch with Chief Executive, Kevin Pay via Kevin.firstname.lastname@example.org.
-You could also be put in touch with current Board Directors to hear their experience of holding office.
+If you would like to discuss what Director roles entail, please email our Chief Executive Kevin Pay.
+You can also be put in touch with current Board Directors to hear their experience of holding office.

 Who can stand for election?

 Any paid-up Member, Registered Member or Fellow who has been a member of TOPRA for at least one full calendar year can stand for election.
-There are no limitations in terms of where you live, what sector you work in, or who you are employed by.
+There are no limitations in terms of your location, the sector you work in, or who you are employed by.

 TOPRA is committed to encouraging diversity and inclusivity throughout the organisation and the Board is no exception.
 There are no limitations in terms of age, gender, or ethnic background - if you think you can add a fresh perspective to the way the Board thinks then we encourage you to join them.
-As signatories to the Science Council Diversity Declaration, we actively seek candidates who reflect the changing demographic of the wider regulatory affairs profession.
+As signatories to the Science Council Declaration on Diversity, we actively seek candidates who reflect the changing demographic of the wider regulatory affairs profession.

 It is important that our Board reflects our diverse membership.
 About 60% of our membership is female and currently eight of nine TOPRA Board members are women.
-We would like to encourage applications from minority ethnic candidates, people with disabilities, people who identify as non-binary and men.
+We therefore actively encourage applications from minority ethnic candidates, people with disabilities, people who identify as non-binary and men.